Relations between infinitesimal non-commutative cumulants: Free, Boolean and monotone infinitesimal cumulants

 { \begin{remark} Analogous to the Boolean case, infinitesimal monotone cumulants already appeared in \cite{Has} under the name of first order differential cumulants (see Remark \ref{remHas}). \end{remark} }

 \begin{remark} If we take $\tilde{h}_n=h_n+\hbar h^\prime_n$ (see Notation \ref{tilde.notation}), Equations \eqref{InfMonMomCum} and \eqref{MonMomCum} give us:

-Thus, we could have also defined these functions first, and then deduce the infinitesimal cumulants using the relation that appears when we just focus on the $\hbar$ coefficient. \end{remark}
+Thus, we could have also defined these functions first, and then deduce the infinitesimal cumulants using the relation that appears when we just focus on the order-$\hbar$ coefficient. \end{remark}

-We remark in passing that in this note we are only interested in $\ggg$-valued $\cc$-linear functionals.
-However, we could replace $\ggg$ with some other commutative algebra $\CC$ over $\cc$.
+We note in passing that in this work, we are only interested in $\ggg$-valued $\cc$-linear functionals.
+However, we could replace $\ggg$ with some other commutative unital algebra $\CC$ over $\cc$.
 For instance, following \cite{Fev,Has} we may define a higher order infinitesimal version of free, Boolean and monotone cumulants.
 In this setting, \eqref{GrassBooMomCum} and \eqref{GrassMonMomCum} could be identified with the analog first order infinitesimal cumulants introduced in \cite{Fev,Has}.

 \begin{remark} Similar to the infinitesimal free case, describing multivariate infinitesimal monotone moment-cumulant relations using generating series seems to be rather intricate.
 We are not aware of such a result.
 However, the shuffle algebra approach permits to describe an equivalent result.
 We refer the reader to Equation \eqref{monotonecumulants} in Subsection \ref{ssec:monotone}. \end{remark}